learn-co-curriculum/pfwtfp-how-to-engage-with-labs/README.md

 - Satisfies your sense of quality
 - Is able to be clearly read and understood by your colleagues
-- Incidentally passes the tests
+- Incidentally passes the tests; as [Donald Knuth][dk] said:
+  "Programs are meant to be read by humans and only incidentally for computers to execute."

 Keep in mind that you are coding to the test's weakness.
-Code can only be as good as what the test author expected.
-Also, test authors can sometimes make mistakes or don't think about problem cases that you might have considered.
+Code can only be as good as what the test author _expected_.
+If they didn't anticipate a problem, and you only code to their test, your code _also_ doesn't anticipate that problem.

+Also, test authors can sometimes make mistakes or not anticipate problem cases that _you_ might have considered.
 So always be thinking critically!
-You might even be able to help us improve the lab.
+You might even be able to help _us_ improve the lab.

-Another thing to remember as you work through labs is that they are preparing you for working in your future programming job.
-In any professional context, you'll be expected to pass existing tests and know how to write effective tests yourself.
-The more you interact with the process of creating code in response to test requirements, the better prepared you'll be to create code out in the world.
+Thinking about your career, remember that as you work through labs they are preparing you for working in your future programming job.
+In any professional context, you'll be expected to pass existing tests **and** know how to write effective tests yourself.
+The more you think critically about code, the better prepared you'll be to create code out in the world.

 ## Conclusion